richard-kutir/net-plugin/README.md

 ## The Setup

 We're going to emulate the Internet on our local computer, meaning our applications will all be on `localhost`.
 In a production or staging environment your RhoConnect and MVC app will be hosted on an application server, while your Rhodes app will reside on a mobile device such as an iPhone or Android device.
-Let's create a root directory and create all of our applications as subdirectories from this root.

 The first thing we need to do is to install the RhoMobile Suite.
 This will install this will install the basic toolchain we'll need to build and run RhoMobile apps.
 You can download the latest version of RhoMobile Suite at https://developer.motorolasolutions.com/community/rhomobile-suite.
 Follow the installation steps and install all of the components.

+Let's create a root directory and create all of our applications as subdirectories from this root.

 ```
 mkdir plugins
 cd plugins
 ```

-The source code for all the programs created in this article are available via git at https://github.com/richard-kutir/net-plugin.
+The source code for all the programs created in this article are available on Github at https://github.com/richard-kutir/net-plugin.

 ## Our Server Application